The Importance of a Job Hazard Analysis

 The steps employers take when it comes to creating safe a safe workplace are essential to employee health and safety, and to avoiding what can be severe and far-reaching repercussions for safety lapses, preventable accidents, and OSHA citations.
 Though unique aspects of industry, work environment, and job duties demand a personalized approach, all compliance plans should be clear and comprehensive, consistently executed, and continually assessed to ensure compliance and workplace safety.

-As a firm with an established practice in OSHA law, our team at Hendershot, Cannon & Hisey, P.C. represents employers in two core areas: responsive representation to defend against OSHA violations, and proactive counsel to prevent, avoid, and mitigate violations and their adverse consequences.
+As a firm with an established practice in OSHA law, our team at Hendershot, Cowart & Hisey, P.C. represents employers in two core areas: responsive representation to defend against OSHA violations, and proactive counsel to prevent, avoid, and mitigate violations and their adverse consequences.

 One important tool which can be of benefit in both areas is the job hazard analysis.